Rust-Trends/rust-trends.github.io/content/about.md

 # Welcome to Rust Trends!

-If you are interested in staying up-to-date on the latest developments in the Rust programming language, you have come to the right place.
-Rust is a systems programming language that is designed for safety, concurrency, and performance, and it is quickly becoming a popular choice for a wide range of applications.
+If you want to stay up-to-date on the latest developments in the Rust programming language, you’ve come to the right place.
+Rust is a powerful systems programming language designed for **safety, concurrency, and performance**.
+Its growing popularity makes it an excellent choice for a wide range of applications.

-Our newsletter and posts will bring you the latest news, insights, and resources related to Rust, so you can stay informed and stay ahead of the curve.
-We will cover a variety of topics, including new language features, tools and libraries, best practices, and more.
+At **Rust Trends**, we bring you the latest **news, insights, and resources** to help you stay informed and ahead of the curve.
+Our newsletter and posts cover everything from new language features and tools to best practices and industry trends.

-Whether you are a seasoned Rust developer or just getting started, we hope you will find our newsletter valuable and informative.
-We welcome your feedback and suggestions, so please do not hesitate to get in touch with us.
+Whether you're an experienced Rust developer or just getting started, we hope you'll find our content valuable and insightful.
+We also welcome your feedback—feel free to reach out anytime!

-Thanks for joining us, and we look forward to sharing the latest Rust trends with you!
+Thanks for joining us, and we look forward to sharing the latest **Rust trends** with you.

+---

+## Get Expert Rust Code Reviews

+Need a **Rust code review**?
+Rust Trends, led by a seasoned Rust expert, provides personalized feedback to improve your **code’s safety, performance, and maintainability**.

+### What You Get:
+- ✅ **Best practices & performance optimization**
+- ✅ **Security checks**
+- ✅ **Clear, actionable feedback**

+### Pricing:
+- **Quick PR Review** (up to 500 lines) – **$99**
+- **Interview Candidate Review** (up to 2000 lines) – **$199**
+- **Full Module Review** (up to 2000 lines) – **$299**
+- **Security & Performance Audit** – **Contact for a custom quote**

+---

-# About the author
+## About the Author

-Meet <a href="https://www.linkedin.com/in/bjhpeters/" target="_blank">Bob Peters</a>, the author of the Rust Trends newsletter and posts.
+Meet **[Bob Peters](https://www.linkedin.com/in/bjhpeters/)**, the creator of Rust Trends.

-Bob has a background in the Internet of Things (IoT) and has extensive experience in the technology industry.
-He is entrepreneurial with a passion for staying up-to-date on the latest trends and developments in the field.
+Bob has a strong background in the **Internet of Things (IoT)** and extensive experience in the technology industry.
+As an entrepreneur and tech leader, he is passionate about keeping up with the latest trends and advancements.

-In addition to writing the Rust Trends newsletter, Bob also works as CTO in an Industrial IoT company.
-His expertise in programming languages and his passion for staying informed about the latest trends make him well-equipped to bring you valuable insights and resources on the latest developments in the Rust community.
+In addition to running Rust Trends, Bob is the **CTO of an Industrial IoT company**, where he applies his expertise in programming languages and cutting-edge technology.
+His deep understanding of Rust and dedication to continuous learning make him well-equipped to bring you **valuable insights and resources**.

-We hope you will enjoy reading Bob’s newsletter and posts.
-Feel free to connect on <a href="https://www.linkedin.com/in/bjhpeters/" target="_blank">LinkedIn</a>.
+We hope you enjoy the **Rust Trends newsletter**.
+Feel free to **connect with Bob on [LinkedIn](https://www.linkedin.com/in/bjhpeters/)!**